What is Community Supported Agriculture (CSA)?

 How does CSA work at Fox and Fawn Farm?

 Our season runs for 18 weeks.
-We expect our first delivery on June 15th and 17th, but this may be pushed a week ahead or back, depending on the weather we have this spring.
+We expect our first delivery on June 14th and 16th, but this may be pushed a week ahead or back, depending on the weather we have this spring.
 The last delivery is in mid-October, shortly after our year-end Harvest Festival at the farm.
 Each week of the deliveries, we provide a box of whatever produce is in season.
-The first boxes are heavy on salad mixes and green things, with radishes and strawberries providing the only real non-green color.
+The first boxes are heavy on salad mixes and green things, with radishes and rhubarb providing the only real non-green color.
 As summer moves on, the boxes become much more diverse, colorful, and heavy.

 What crops will we receive this year?

-This year we’re planning the following for our garden: Arugula, Asian Greens, Basil, Beets, Bok choy, Broccoli, Brussels sprouts, Cabbage, Carrots, Cauliflower, Celeriac, Celery, Chard, Chinese Cabbage, Cucumber, Eggplant, Endive, Fennel, Garlic, Gourds, Green Beans, Husk Cherries, Jack-o-lanterns, Kale, Kohlrabi, Komatsuna, Leeks, Lettuce, Onion, Parsley, Peas, Pie Pumpkins, Potatoes, Radish, Rhubarb, Salad Mix, Scallions, Spinach, Strawberries, Summer Squash, Sweet Pepper, Tatsoi, Tomatillo, Tomato, Turnip, and Winter Squash.
+This year we’re planning the following for our garden: Arugula, Asian Greens, Basil, Beets, Bok choy, Broccoli, Brussels sprouts, Cabbage, Carrots, Cauliflower, Celeriac, Celery, Chard, Chinese Cabbage, Cucumber, Eggplant, Endive, Fennel, Garlic, Gourds, Green Beans, Husk Cherries, Jack-o-lanterns, Kale, Kohlrabi, Komatsuna, Leeks, Lettuce, Onion, Parsley, Peas, Pie Pumpkins, Potatoes, Radish, Rhubarb, Salad Mix, Scallions, Spinach, Summer Squash, Sweet Pepper, Tatsoi, Tomatillo, Tomato, Turnip, and Winter Squash.